NicolasGrosjean/Paradox_Conflict_Detector/README.md

 ## Future

-- Put mod repository directory and exception files as parameters
 - Compute conflicts on a playset (list of mods)
 - Compute conflict detection files and not only on file names.